shivshankardayal/C11-Programming/README.md

-C99-Programming-Docbook
+C11-Programming-Docbook
 =======================

-A book on C with emphsis on C99.
-Being converted to Docbook.
+A book on C with emphsis on C11.
+Being rewritten